catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

 `Terraform`_ is an open source infrastructure configuration and provisioning tool developed by `Hashicorp`_.
-Terraform supports the configuration of many kinds of infrastructure, including the Catalyst Cloud.
+Terraform supports the configuration of many kinds of infrastructure, including Catalyst Cloud.
 It achieves this by using components known as `providers`_.
-In the case of the Catalyst Cloud, this is the `Openstack provider`_.
+In the case of Catalyst Cloud, this is the `Openstack provider`_.

 .. _Terraform: https://www.terraform.io/